FDA investigating complaints Lucky Charms causes gastrointestinal issues - NewsBreak

 The Food and Drug Administration has responded to the reports, stating the agency is aware of the complaints and is looking into the matter.

 The FDA has its own system to track consumer complaints, called a CAERS database.
-That database has received 41 reports related to Lucky Charms since 2004, the FDA said.TRENDING: Pink Floyd members reunite and record song for Ukraine
+That database has received 41 reports related to Lucky Charms since 2004, the FDA said.Norovirus outbreak across U.S. linked to raw oysters

 Only three of those reports were received in 2021 and only one was “ related to the complaints listed in IWasPoisoned.com,” the FDA said.